 Painting a brick house maybe is the best way to add some freshness to your own home and boost the curb appeal.

-The cost for painting a 2,500 square foot house ranges from $3,500 to 10,500 with an average price of $7,000.
+The cost of painting a 2,500 square foot house ranges from $3,500 to 10,500, with an average price of $7,000.
 While the cost per square foot generally varies from $1.40 to $4.20.
-These prices may vary due to the labor and paint prices.
-If you need to rent power washing equipment from your local hardware store you will have to pay from $40 to $150 more money.
+These prices may vary due to labor and paint prices.
+If you need to rent power washing equipment from your local hardware store, you will have to pay from $40 to $150 more money.

-The cost to paint the exterior walls of your home varies based on the square footage of your brick home, professional painters’ labor cost, the cost of the paints, etc. Besides this, a painting brick will definitely improve the curb appeal of your brick home.
+The cost to paint your home’s exterior walls varies based on your brick home’s square footage, professional painters’ labor cost, the cost of the paints, etc. Besides this, painting brick will improve the curb appeal of your brick home.

 Cost to Paint a Brick House per Square Foot

 The average price to paint a brick house per square foot ranges from $1.40 to $4.20.
 This includes preparation, paints and primers, labor, painting supplies, and equipment.
 Proper preparation is essential for a good job in the end.
 Your contractor can give you the right estimate of the condition of your siding and whether it is ready for a new coat.

 Cost to Paint a Brick House by a Professional Painter

 An important thing to know is that every painting company charges different rates for their paint job.

 Keep in mind that asking the painters to do some extra exterior work simultaneously will produce additional costs.